expo/expo/docs/versions/unversioned/sdk/google.md

     6. When you use `Expo.Google.logInAsync(..)`, pass in the **OAuth client ID** as the `androidStandaloneAppClientId` option.
     7. Rebuild your standalone app.

+Note that if you've enabled Google Play's app signing service, you will need to grab their app signing certificate in production rather than the upload certificate returned by `exp fetch:android:hashes`.
+You can do this by grabbing the signature from Play Console -> Your App -> Release management -> App signing, and then going to the [API Dashboard](https://console.developers.google.com/apis/) -> Credentials and adding the signature to your existing credential.

 ## Deploying to a standalone app on iOS

 If you want to use native sign in for a standalone app, you can follow these steps.
 These steps assume that you already have it working on the Expo client app.